theolivenbaum/resin/README.md

 - each row has a variable amount of named columns
 - each column is a variable length byte array

+A normal table, such as one from a RDBM system, does not allow storing of data in this fashion.
+DocumentTable is a specialized table made for document database use cases.

 On disk a document table can be represented as a file with a header and a body where the header is a column name index and where each row contains alternating keyID and value blocks, one pair for each of its columns.
 A value block is a byte array prepended with a size byte array.
 The max size of a value byte array is sizeof(long).

 The name (key) of each column is a variable length byte array with a max size of sizeof(int).